 - Whether you were driving a commercial motor vehicle — if you have a commercial driver’s license, you may not drive a commercial vehicle while having any measurable amount of alcohol in your body, and if you have just a BAC of 0.04, you can be disqualified from driving a commercial motor vehicle;

 - Whether you have been previously convicted of DUAC or DUI — the more DUACs or DUIs on your record within the last ten years, the harsher the penalties.
 A second DUAC or DUI conviction can include penalties or fines ranging from $2100 to $6500, jail time ranging from five days up to three years, and a license suspension of one year.
 A sentence for a third DUAC or DUI conviction can include fines ranging from $3800 to $10,000, jail time ranging from sixty days to five years, and license suspensions of one to four years depending on the circumstances.
 Fourth and subsequent DUAC and DUI convictions are considered felonies and have sentences that include imprisonment ranging from one year to seven years, depending on the circumstances, and permanent license revocation.

 As the foregoing illustrates, you can see that a charge of DUAC or DUI should not be taken lightly.
 Depending on the circumstances of your case, you can be subject to large fines, lengthy prison sentences, and license suspension or revocation, not to mention the effects that a conviction may have on your everyday ability to obtain a job, student loan, or even to get around town.

-If you or a loved one has been arrested and charged with DUAC/DUI, we recommend that you contact the experienced DUI lawyers at The Bateman Law Firm right away.
+If you or a loved one has been arrested and charged with DUAC/DUI, we recommend that you contact the experienced DUI lawyers at The Bateman Law Firm right away to avoid DUI sentence enhancements.
 Call us today at 864-402-2556, or use the contact form on this website.